Josh-moreton/rwxt.org/Notion/02-revenue-map.md

 ### 6. Run "what-if" scenarios

 For each major feature or system in your revenue map, ask "What if we turned this off for a day?"
 If removing a feature doesn't meaningfully drop revenue or engagement, perhaps it's not as critical as you thought (and might be a cost centre).
 If shutting something down would be catastrophic, ensure you have safeguards around it.
-This exercise forces you to prioritize the truly important parts of your product.
+This exercise forces you to prioritise the truly important parts of your product.

 **Action Items:**